AgriLife/flexopotamus/README.markdown

 <h1>A responsive WordPress parent theme based on Twenty-Ten.</h1>

 <h2> Create a child theme</h2>
 <p>Create a directory in the themes folder alongside the Flexopotamus parent theme and add a <code>style.css</code> file.
-Initialize the child theme and add import the parent css:
+Initialize the child theme and import the parent css:

 <pre>
 /*